 Homemade amazake is sweet fermented rice that is typically turned into a warm drink flavoured with fresh ginger.
 It can also be eaten as a dessert, or used as a natural sweetener for cereals and smoothies.
 Unlike sake, it is not alcoholic.

-The sweetness naturally arises from the break down of the complex carbohydrates in rice to simple sugars through koji fermentation.
+The sweetness naturally arises from the breakdown of the complex carbohydrates in rice to simple sugars through koji fermentation.
 Like all fermented foods, amazake is considered to be very nutritious.
-It also very delicious!
-On its own my homemade amazake has a sweet and toasty flavour.
+It also delicious!
+On its own homemade amazake has a sweet and toasty flavour.
 However, I love it even more when it’s spiced with ginger or cinnamon.

-Homemade amazake is a great substitute for milk in both hot and cold drinks.
-And it would be delicious poured over a bowl of cereal for breakfast.
+Homemade amazake is a great substitute for milk in both hot and cold drinks, and it’s delicious poured over a bowl of cereal for breakfast.

-Amazake is sweet fermented rice that is typically turned into a delicious and warming drink flavoured with fresh ginger.
-It is also a great vegan milk substitute.
+Amazake is sweet fermented rice that has been cultured with koji.
+It is typically turned into a delicious and warming drink flavoured with fresh ginger.
+It is also a great vegan milk substitute for drinks and baking.

 - Prep Time: 10 minutes